dxw/playbook/guides/development-workflow.md

    ```

 1. verify the deployment has been successful
+1. tag the merge commit with the version matching the [changelog](#tracking-changes)
 1. update Trello with all the cards that have now been deployed

 ---